Inflectra/rapise-documentation/docs/Guide/global_variables.md

 ### Using User.js

-Any variable defined in the `User.js` is assumed to be a local variable.
+Any variable defined in the `User.js` is assumed to be a global variable.

 ```javascript
 // Note, the variable should be declared outside the scope of any function to be global